javanasatlx/jnasatlx/src/com/jnasatlx/readme.txt

-Hart and Staveland’s NASA Task Load Index (NASATLX) is a questionniare for measuring subjective work load of a given task.
+Hart and Stavelandâ€™s NASA Task Load Index (NASATLX) is a questionniare for measuring subjective work load of a given task.
 This work is a complete Java-Port of the NASA TLX Test implemented in Html and Javascript by Keith Vertanen.
 All english texts in this file are taken from the file nasatlx.html by Keith Vertanen.
 All german texts in this file are taken from the file nasatlx_german.html, where the German translation was done by Christian Lehsing and Katharina Seifert.